- Read our review guidelines

 The adjustable waist, shoulder and chest straps help to give you a customized fit and the Wrapture foam is designed to fit around your body for optimum comfort and buoyancy.

-5: NRS Chinook Fishing PFD (best for comfort)
+5: NRS Chinook PFD (best for comfort)

 One of its main features is the soft PlushFit foam, which is designed to mold to the shape of your body, for added comfort.
 It also features eight adjustment points so that it’s securely and correctly fitted.